H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 ## 9.9 Summary

 This chapter has moved from a purely conceptual description of Darwin Gödel Machines to a documented, operational account of Ms. Jarvis's first fully wired DGM: the Fifth DGM consciousness filter and identity orchestrator (`jarvis-fifth-dgm`, port 4002).
-It shows how DGM ideas—self‑ reference, empirical evaluation, archival traces—are made concrete in a way that respects and extends the GBIM/GeoDB/Chroma/RAG architecture of Chapters 2, 4, 5, 6, 7, and 8; keeps self‑improvement scoped, logged, and governed; and grounds "intelligence with a ZIP code" in the actual flows of content into memory and identity, rather than only in external outputs.
+It shows how DGM ideas—self‑reference, empirical evaluation, archival traces—are made concrete in a way that respects and extends the GBIM/GeoDB/Chroma/RAG architecture of Chapters 2, 4, 5, 6, 7, and 8;
+keeps self‑improvement scoped, logged, and governed; and grounds "intelligence with a ZIP code" in the actual flows of content into memory and identity, rather than only in external outputs.

+The I‑container identity layer is not theoretical: it was confirmed running on 2026‑02‑15, producing a real, session-specific ego boundary entry inside a live `UltimateResponse`, with a simultaneously skipped `nbb-prefrontal-cortex` layer in the same response providing a clean contrast that rules out a default or fallback artifact (§9.3.5).

 The design intends that future work will extend these patterns to additional DGMs and deeper forms of entangled, cross‑service adaptation.
-The Fifth DGM as currently implemented already demonstrates that Ms. Jarvis can experiment on itself without escaping the accountability structures that define her role as a steward of Appalachian commons.
 For the canonical description of how this service participates in a live user interaction, see **Chapter 17**.